GuillaumeDIDIER/Ars-Magica-Characters/Magi/Lorenzo of Jerbiton/Lorenzo, the Artist+45.md

 ## Magic Items

 **Heart of the Statue**
-This little heart made of a magnet is positioned into a statue using a spell like *Hiding the Mystic Key* or *Rock of Viscid Clay* and its purpose it to control the statue.
+This little heart made with a magnet is positioned into a statue using a spell like *Hiding the Mystic Key* or *Rock of Viscid Clay* and its purpose it to control the statue.

 >**Movement of the Statue**
 ReTe 39
 **R**: Touch, **D**: Constant, **T**: Ind
 **Pen:** 0
-This spell make a stone or a clay statue move with purpose under the creator's control.
-The statue can move in a precise way so it can be used as an assistant in various tasks and also a guardian.
+This enchantment makes a stone or a clay statue move with purpose under the creator's control.
+The statue can move in a precise way, so it can be used as an assistant in various tasks and also as a guardian.
 *(Base 3, +1 Touch, +2 Sun, +1 stone, +1 precise movements, +2 move with purpose, +1 under creator's control, +4 levels to constant)*